Are you adding MySQL to your list of database skillsets? Then MySQL UPDATE statement is one of the commands you need to learn.

 Before we proceed, let me be honest.
 My proficiency in SQL Server is higher than in MySQL.
 I may miss something along the way or be wrong.
 You can fill the gaps in the Comments section later.

-Dissecting EXPLAIN Results for UPDATE with JOIN
+Dissecting MySQL EXPLAIN UPDATE Results

 The first time I ran the MySQL UPDATE statement with JOIN, it took 11.3 seconds for 24 rows updated.
 Unbelievable, isn’t it?